-The data rescued in this study are stored in eighty paper-based registers, each containing the daily and sub-daily observations collected for each year of the investigated period.
+The data rescued in this study are stored in 80 paper-based registers, each containing the daily and sub-daily observations collected for each year of the investigated period.
 A single register consists of 24 pages (two pages for every month) and is formatted in tables according to the standards suggested by the ICO.
-Fig. 3 presents an extract of the meteorological register for the data measured in March 1892.
-Each table is related to a month; it is composed of two pages, the first column of each one lists the days, the first row the name of the parameters and observation time.
+Figure 3 presents an extract of the meteorological register for the data measured in March 1892.
+Each table is related to a month, comprising two pages: the first column of each table lists the days, and the first row lists the name of the parameters and observation time.
 Each box in each column contains the value of a certain parameter at a specific time of the day.
-As an example, on the first page (Fig. 3a) the first column (from left) lists the days of the month, whereas the columns from 2 to 10 provide atmospheric pressure observations.
-For each observation time (09:00, 15:00 and 21:00) are reported the barometer temperature, the measured atmospheric pressure and the corrected atmospheric pressure.
-The eleventh column is the average of the three-daily corrected pressure observations.
-Columns from 12 to 17 contain the psychrometric measurements (dry and wet bulb temperature) for each of the three daily observations.
-The eighteenth column shows the average of the sub-daily psychrometric records, whereas columns 19 and 20 are dedicated to daily minimum and maximum temperature, respectively.
-The sub-daily observations of vapour pressure and relative humidity, as well as their daily average, are reported in columns 21-24 and 25-28, respectively.
-On the following page (Fig. 3b), the first column lists the days of the month.
-Columns from 2 to 7 show wind direction and speed sub-daily observations.
-From columns 8 to 10, upper winds (or clouds direction) measurements are listed.
-Columns from 11 to 19 report sky and weather conditions: each triplets includes cloud cover, cloud type and hydrometeors observations for a specific time.
-The hydrometeors column also contains information about the accumulated snowfall and rainfall between two consecutive sub-daily observations.
-The average of three-daily cloud cover records is listed in the column 20.
-It is important highlighting that sky conditions, i.e. cloud cover and type, were assessed by visual observations.
-According to this empirical approach, cloud amount was estimated evaluating the portion of sky covered by clouds.
-The reference scale for recording the cloud coverage (WMO, 2014) is expressed in tenths and ranges from 0/10 (sky completely clear) to 10/10 (overcast).
-To detect the cloud type, various classification methods, which considered cloud species (shape and structure), varieties (cloud arrangement and transparency), as well as cloud level (high, medium and low), were used.
-Daily accumulated rainfall data and precipitation duration are listed in columns 21-22, whereas daily-accumulated snowfall and evaporation are shown in columns 23-24.
-Finally, columns 25-26 report ozone observations (never available in MVOBS dataset).
+As an example, on the first page (Fig. 3a) the first column (from left) lists the days of the month, and columns 2 to 10 provide atmospheric pressure observations.
+The barometer temperature, measured atmospheric pressure and corrected atmospheric pressure are reported for each observation time (09:00, 15:00 and 21:00 local time).
+The 11th column is the average of the 3-daily corrected pressure observations.
+Columns 12 to 17 contain the psychrometric measurements (dry- and wet-bulb temperature) for each of the 3-daily observations.
+The 18th column shows the average of the sub-daily psychrometric records, and columns 19 and 20 are dedicated to daily minimum and maximum temperature, respectively.
+The sub-daily observations of vapour pressure and relative humidity as well as their daily average are reported in columns 21-24 and 25-28, respectively.
+On the following page (Fig. 3b), the first column